Servant of God Joseph Perez

 One day, Joseph and several others were captured while returning from a secretly held Mass.
 Father Perez was stabbed to death by soldiers a few miles from Celaya on June 2, 1928.

-When Joseph’s body was later brought in procession to Salvatierra, it was buried there amid cries of “Viva Cristo Rey!” (“Long live Christ the King!”).
+When Joseph’s body was later brought in procession to Salvatierra, it was buried amid cries of “Viva Cristo Rey!” (“Long live Christ the King!”).

 The Catholic Church in Mexico today is much freer than it was in the 1920s.
 Catholicism is very much alive in Mexico today, nurtured in part by martyrs like Father Perez.